News

 Bill C-18 Targets Google And Meta

-Under the Online News Act, only certain third-party platforms will be required to compensate news outlets.
-More specifically, the platform will be required to pay if there is a “significant bargaining power imbalance” based on:
+Under the Online News Act, only certain third-party platforms are required to compensate news outlets.
+More specifically, the platform is required to pay if there is a “significant bargaining power imbalance” based on:

 • The size of the intermediary